 "That makes no fucking sense, kid; you need to get the hell out of here because that suit can kill you with a single shot."

 "I won't allow you or anyone else to die for me!"
-Harry hissed as he threw an angry glare at Heero before facing the Gundam once more.
+Harry hissed as he threw an angry glare at Heero before he faced the Gundam once more.
 "Stupefy!"

-Now, I'm certain most of you who are familiar with the series will recognize which pilot I'm introducing to Harry next; since I wasn't really trying to hide his identity or anything.
-The only reason I'm bringing attention to him right now is because I have chosen to have his verbal responses reflect the fact that he grew up on the streets.
+Next, those of you who are familiar with Gundam Wing probably recognized which pilot had shown up on Harry's island at the end of the chapter; since I wasn't really trying to hide his identity.
+The only reason why I'm bringing attention to him right now is because I have chosen to have his verbal responses reflect the fact that he grew up on the streets.
 Don't worry though, I've chosen to limit what words he'll be mangling so that it doesn't kill the readability of his dialogue.
 It's mostly just to distinguish him from the other pilots and represents a link to his past.